-Our Vision is for every Soldier and their Families, a fulfilled life within reach of their dreams: our hope is for every American Citizen’s heart, the will to make it a reality.
+Is for every Veteran and their families, a fulfilled life within reach of their dreams: our hope is for every American the will to make it a reality.

 The longest journey many of our soldiers face is not the plane ride home from distant battle fields, but rather the struggle they face upon returning.
 The statistics are staggering regarding the numbers of service men and women suffering from Post-Traumatic Stress (PTS) and Traumatic Brain Injury (TBI), many of whom are unaware of or unable to access the resources and support they need.
 Mental health issues related to service (and specifically, though not exclusively, service in war), can be severe.
 Coping tactics such as substance and alcohol abuse, gambling and money issues are devastating families and disintegrating relationships.
 Many honorable men and women, fearing all hope is lost, are making desperate, unhealthy and sometimes life ending choices.